 One of the lessons my wife and I have learned is that a meal plan is only effective if you are actually willing to make the meals.
 In other words, if your meal plan is filled with recipes that take 3 hours to make and require a massive clean-up effort after you cook them, then you’re probably setting yourself up for failure.
 Not only that, but there’s a good chance you’re going to end up throwing away a bunch of expired or rotten foods.

 I mean, we’d love to eat a gourmet meal every single night, but after a busy day of work and taking care of the kids, that’s just unrealistic.

 For those reasons, whenever you create your weekly menu, make sure to pick a few recipes that don’t take a ton of time (or energy) to cook.
-The more realistic of a menu you create, the more likely you will be to actually cook the meals, and thus, experience all the benefits that come with meal planning.
+This minimalistic approach to meal planning will make it easier cook the meals, and thus, experience all the benefits that come with meal planning.

 4. Plan For Leftovers

 If you want to both simplify the process of meal planning and keep your costs low, then another great tip is to reduce the number of meals you cook, but make a larger quantity.
 That way, you’ll have enough leftovers to cover a few lunches, and maybe even a couple of dinners throughout the week.